So you want to be a Scout?

 Uniforms are a very important part of Scouting as it gives the youth the sense of belonging and represents pride in their accomplishments through rank advancements.
-All of the Scouting Programs have specific uniform requirements and the Scout shop will be able to assist you.
+All of the Scouting Programs have specific basic uniform requirement and the Scout Shop will be able to assist you.
 The Venture and Exploring program are the only ones that can design their own uniforms.
 Many Venture Crews just have a standardized T-shirt and Explorers will be dependent on the vocational study.

 When do we have to get Uniform?

-This is dependent on the Unit you join.
-Most new Scouts are advised to get a uniform before the first Pack Meeting or Troop Court of Honor.
+You do not have to get a uniform at the time of registration and it can be purchased at a later date.
 The most important thing to get immediately is your Scout’s Handbook so that he can start his achievements.
 Handbooks will range in cost of $7 - $15 dependent on the Scouting program.

 Where do we have to get the Uniform and how much does it cost?

-Uniforms & Handbooks can be purchased at any time of year at the Scout Shop in the Council Service Center on 3020 53rd Street, Galveston Texas.
+Uniforms & Handbooks can be purchased at any time of year at the Scout Shop in the Council Service Center at 3020 53rd Street, Galveston, Texas.
 Call or check the web site for store hours: 409-744-5206 - bacbsa.org

 Costs vary dependent on the extent of your uniform purchase and style of uniform.
-The minimal basic shirt and required patches will start at approximately $40 and will increase on items added to your uniform.
+The uniform of a basic shirt and required patches will start at approximately $40 and will increase on extra items added to your uniform.
 Keep in mind that the Uniform can be worn for 2-3 years, purchase a size up if you want to extend the life of the uniform purchase.
 Scouting is for everyone, and a cost of a uniform should not deter you from joining.